cosmos/ibc/papers/2020-05/src/channels.md

 IBC packets sent on one end of a channel are delivered no more than exactly once to the other end.
 No network synchrony assumptions are required for exactly-once safety.
-If one or both of the chains halt, packets may be delivered no more than once, and once the chains resume packets will be able to flow again.
+If one or both of the ledgers halt, packets may be delivered no more than once, and once the ledgers resume packets will be able to flow again.

 \vspace{3mm}

 #### Ordering

-On ordered channels, packets are be sent and received in the same order: if packet `x` is sent before packet `y` by a channel end on chain A, packet `x` will be received before packet `y` by the corresponding channel end on chain B.
+On ordered channels, packets are be sent and received in the same order: if packet `x` is sent before packet `y` by a channel end on ledger A, packet `x` will be received before packet `y` by the corresponding channel end on ledger B.

 On unordered channels, packets may be sent and received in any order.
-Unordered packets, like ordered packets, have individual timeouts specified in terms of the destination chain's height or timestamp.
+Unordered packets, like ordered packets, have individual timeouts specified in terms of the destination ledger's height or timestamp.

 \vspace{3mm}